 With each blog post, there will be a variety of underlying presuppositions.
-The following are specific goals we will aim to succeed in.
-However, the final goal listed is our main aspiration for writing.
+The following are specific goals:

-Goal #1: An avenue for three friends to refine thinking through writing
+Goal #1: An avenue to refine thinking through writing

 Goal #2: Advocate biblical thinking